YtenSoftware/Nety/sphinx-doc/intro.rst

 What's new in version 1.0.0
 ---------------------------

-I wrote :mod:`ciscoconfparse` seven years ago as literally my first Python project; through the years, my understanding of Python improved, and I also found many missing features along the way.
+I wrote :mod:`nety` seven years ago as literally my first Python project; through the years, my understanding of Python improved, and I also found many missing features along the way.
 Some of these features, like changing a configuration after it was parsed, required non-trivial changes to